Svehla/swift-webview-integration/readme.md

-# Swift - web view proprietal messaging
+# Swift <-> webView Request Response protocol

-This repo implements `TypeScript` + `Swift` library for transfering default event driven messaging between native swift app and web view to the Request & Response.
+This repo implements `TypeScript` + `Swift` integration of the Request&Response communication between native app and web-view native swift app and web view to the Request & Response.

+Library supports
+- Awaitable Request response communication
+- abstraction over one-way directional postMessages
+- runtime message validations
+- compile-time message validations
+- generating communication schema from the code implementation (similar to swagger)
+- protocol has currently two implementation in the
+  - Swift
+  - TypeScript
+- easy implementation for the `web <-> Iframe` communication

-API of the library is inspired by express.js & HTTP protocol.
+API of the `ReqResMessaging` is inspired by `express.js` & `HTTP` & `swagger`.

-Library support runtime + compile time validation by generated schema communication description.

 ## Communication logs examples